ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 - You will need to do this `3 times` on the same node and each time you will need to copy the unique `join instruction with the unique key` for each node you wish to join
 - This will return some joining instructions which should be executed on the MicroK8s instance that you wish to join to the cluster `(NOT THE NODE YOU RAN add-node FROM)`
+- Make sure you add the flag `--worker` as these are not to be joined as master nodes

 ```shell
 # EXAMPLE from Canonicals docs